ffplayout/ffplayout/docs/output.md

 **FFmpeg's Tee Pseudo-Muxer Parameter Configuration:**

-The configuration of the tee pseudo-muxer in FFmpeg allows the broadcasting of a single input to multiple outputs simultaneously, each with specific settings.
+The configuration of the tee pseudo-muxer in FFmpeg allows for the broadcasting of a single input to multiple outputs simultaneously, each with specific settings.
 This is accomplished by specifying distinct formats and protocols for each output within a single command line, thus minimizing computational load by avoiding re-encoding for each target.

 ### Parameters and Syntax: